Rotational Splittings in Diatomic Molecules of Interest to Searches for New Physics: Application

 \section{Application}

 We applied the developed code to three molecules.
 The application to PtH, for which experimental values have been reported, largely serves for verification purposes of the present method. \ce{ThF+} is an important molecule in its own right and an example for showing the ambiguity of the quantum number $L$.
 Also here we can compare with experimental results.
 For \ce{TaO+} we are then able to make confident predictions for the expected $\Lambda$-splitting.
-The employed input parameters (electronic energy and rotational constants) and configuration coefficients ($C$ and $d$) are summarised in the Appendix.
+The employed input parameters (electronic energy and rotational constants) and configuration coefficients ($C$ and $d$) are summarised in Appendix~\ref{app:data}.
+The uncertainties of the calculations are roughly obtained from the input parameters, such as rotational constant, excitation energy, and $L$.